UNIVERSAL CREDIT:

 Watch a clip

 “How to make a series about this most contentious of live issues without seeming politically loaded?
-The answer is by giving a human face to not just those suffering at the sharp end of a new system — designed, ironically, to make the benefits process simpler — but the Jobcentre employees and government chiefs accountable for actually implementing it.”
+The answer is by giving a human face to not just those suffering at the sharp end of a new system… but the Jobcentre employees and government chiefs accountable for actually implementing it.”

 ★★★★ The Times